-Counsellor item code Service Service description Requires insurer pre-approval via AHRR Maximum fee (\$) (excl.
-GST) Consultation COU002 (face to face) COU302 (telehealth) Initial consultation and treatment The first session provided by the counsellor in respect of an injury, or the first consultation in a new episode of care for the same injury.
-Session may include: history taking assessment tailored goal setting and treatment planning setting expectations of recovery and return to work treatment/service clinical recording communication with referrer, insurer and other relevant parties, and preparation of an Allied Health Recovery Request when indicated.
+Counsellor item code 1 Service 2 Service description 3 Requires insurer pre-approval 4 Maximum fee (\$) (excl.
+GST) 5 COU302 (telehealth) new episode of care for the same injury.
+Session may include: • history taking • assessment • tailored goal setting and treatment planning • setting expectations of recovery and return to work • treatment/service • clinical recording • communication with referrer, insurer and other relevant parties, and • preparation of an Allied Health Recovery Request when indicated.
 The entire session must be one-to-one with the worker.
-Yes, insurer pre-approval is required for these services, except in the following circumstances: if the injury was not previously treated by a psychologist or counsellor, and the treatment begins within three months of the injury, up to eight consultations may be provided without insurer pre-approval; or if the same practitioner is continuing treatment within three months of the injury, and sought pre-approval by \$87.25 /30 minutes pro-rata rates in units of 30 minutes apply maximum of 60 minutes
+Note: Telehealth means delivery of consultations via video or telephone and can only be provided if the worker has consulted with the practitioner in the 12 months prior.
+The fee for a telehealth consultation includes any emails or other electronic communication to support the delivery of the treatment.
+No additional fee can be charged for a telehealth consultation (such as for use of a facility). if the injury was not previously treated by a psychologist or counsellor, and the treatment begins within three months of the injury, up to eight consultations may be provided without insurer pre-approval; if the same practitioner is continuing treatment within three months of the injury, and sought pre-approval by sending an AHRR to the insurer, and the insurer did not respond within five working days of receiving the AHRR, up to eight consultations (per the AHRR) can be provided without insurer pre-approval; or if the injury was not previously treated by a psychologist or counsellor and the treatment begins more than three months after the injury, up to three consultations can be provided without insurer pre-approval; pro-rata rates in units of 30 minutes apply maximum of 60 minutes COU003 (face to face) Subsequent consultation and treatment Treatment sessions provided after the initial consultation and treatment.
+Session may include: or • if the practitioner previously \$82.10 / 30 minutes - pro-rata rates COU303 (telehealth) re-assessment intervention/treatment setting expectations of recovery and return to work treated the injury more than three months ago, one consultation with the same practitioner can be provided without pre-approval by in units of 30 minutes apply maximum of 60 minutes